lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-4.rst

 **6. Review the three-table join results.**
 The join of ``Object`` to ``ForcedSource`` is one-to-many, and the join of ``ForcedSource`` to ``CcdVisit`` is many-to-one.
-The default Results tab might display an empty panel instead of the coverage chart.
 To view the coverage chart, click the "Coverage" tab at the top of the upper left panel.

 .. figure:: images/portal-103-4-2.png
     :name: portal-103-4-2